jacobj/Symbolic-Calculator/README.md

 ## Added Functionality For Stage 2
 ### Also Able To:
-- 'ans' can now be placed anywhere in the expression for computations
+- 'ans' can now be placed anywhere in the expression, and an expression can contain multiple ans terms(i.e. ans + ans)
-- Simplify mixed expressions containing different number types, i.e. 7+2*e+8*e^(4-3)
+- Simplify mixed expressions containing different number types (i.e. 7+2*e+8*e^(4-3))
+- Add, multiply, subtract, and divide expressions (i.e. 3 + 2*pi -1)
-- Simplfiy exponentials with both positive and negative rational exponents
+- Simplify exponentials with both positive and negative rational exponents
 - FOIL expressions
 - Add, multiply, subtract, and divide nthroot irrationals with Integer bases and exponents